-- If you are Deaf or Hearing impaired the police will provide an interpreter for you.
+- If you are Deaf or hard of hearing the police will provide an interpreter for you.

-- Aboriginal community liaison officers are employed to ‘foster mutual understanding’ between the police and Aboriginal communities.
-If you are Aboriginal, the police may contact the liaison officer in your area to help explain your legal rights and talk to police and government agencies on your behalf.
+- Aboriginal and Torres Strait Islander community liaison officers are employed to foster mutual understanding between the police and Aboriginal communities.
+If you identify as Aboriginal or Torres Strait Islander, the police may contact the liaison officer in your area to help explain your legal rights and talk to police and government agencies on your behalf.

 - There are gay and lesbian police liaison officers across the state who can help you with support and advice.
 Call the police switchboard and ask for the gay and lesbian liaison officer at your local police station.
 The role is additional to their other police duties, so you may need to persevere to contact them.